indigotech/kudos-bot/README.md

 Based on `Thanks Bot for Workplace` sample - https://github.com/fbsamples/workplace-platform-samples/tree/master/ThanksBot

 Kudos Bot is a lightweight employee recognition tool for Workplace, which allows people to thank their peers in group posts and comments.
-Kudos Bot keeps track of recognition and alerts managers with a summary of recent recognition stats.
+Kudos Bot keeps track of recognition.

 *Kudos Bot requires **Read group content** and **Manage group content** permissions*